-If a grant is awarded, the recipient must comply with the terms and conditions in the formal award document provided by the contracting officer at the time of award.
+The recipient must comply with the terms and conditions in the formal award document provided by the contracting officer at the time of award.
 The National Policy Assurances to be incorporated as award terms are located at the following web address http://energy.gov/management/downloads/national-policy-assurances-be-incorporated-award-terms.